Essential travel tips for a vacation in Iceland

 Be spontaneous and take your time

-One of the essential travel tips for a vacation in Iceland is that you you should be spontaneous, flexible and take your time.Iceland is a big country with a lot of attractions and let’s face it, you won’t be visiting this country every day!
-You will want to make sure that you have the time to enjoy hidden gems that you come across.
+One of the essential travel tips for a vacation in Iceland is that you you should be spontaneous, flexible and take your time.Iceland is a big country with a lot of attractions, and let’s face it, you won’t be visiting this country every day!
+You will want to make sure that you have the time to enjoy the hidden gems that you come across.

 Prepare for changeable weather